 Coronavirus outbreak: COVID-19 tally nears 86,000-mark; Death toll at 2,752

-New Delhi, May 16: Union Health Ministry on Saturday said that India has recorded 3,970 new cases of the novel coronavirus disease and 103 deaths in last 24 hours.
+New Delhi, May 16: Union Health Ministry on Saturday said that India has recorded 3,970 new cases of the novel coronavirus disease and 103 deaths in the last 24 hours.
 The country's tally of COVID-19 jumped to 85,940.

 It can be seen that India's number of COVID-19 cases is now more than China's, which has reported 82,933 COVID-19 cases, 4,633 of whom have died of the disease, so far.
 The deadly coronavirus originated from the country late last year.